ArrowM/Queue-Bot-2/README.md

 # Queue-Bot
-**Queue Bot** is a Discord bot that provides Live queues of users.
-Customizable.
-Easy to use.
+**Queue Bot** is a Discord bot that provides live user queues, is customizable, and easy to use.
 Built with [Discord.js](https://discord.js.org/).

 [⛑️ Support](https://discord.gg/RbmfnP3)
 [🗃️ GitHub](https://github.com/ArrowM/Queue-Bot-2)